Everything You Need to Know About Expungements: Process, Types, and What to Expect

 Sometimes the prosecutor will send a letter objecting to the expungement and waive his or her appearance.
 Other times he/she will show up and argue at the hearing.
 If the prosecutor does not object to granting of the expungement, he or she may send a letter to that effect or simply do nothing.

 After the hearing, the judge will then take the matter under advisement and issue an order in a few weeks.
-If he/she grants the expungement, all of the various entities with records have 60 days to seal their records.
-If the order is not granted, the petitioner may appeal and/or try again at some future date.
+If the expungement is granted, records will be sealed within 60 days.
+If denied, you have the option to appeal or reapply later."

 This is only a summary of what one needs to know when seeking an expungement.
 You can see that this is a complicated process.
-Contact Bruno Law for a consultation to discuss your case and whether you qualify for an expungement.
+If you need help navigating the expungement proces, Contact Bruno Law for expert guidance and a free consultation.

 Related Articles: